vinceskahan/junk/README.md

 ### (2) Generate a public/private keypair

 Next run `ssh-keygen` to create a public/private key pair.
 Take the defaults.
-Optionally specify a filename you want to use for the keypair so that your have a keypair for weewx rsync operations only.
+Optionally specify a filename you want to use for the keypair so that your have a keypair for WeeWX rsync operations only.

-The remainder of this example assume you will name the keypair.
+The remainder of this example assumes you will name the keypair.

 ````
 [vince@mini ~]$ ssh-keygen